What is Zero Trust?

 All of this is tied together with Orchestration and Automation and needs visibility as a key component to even start implementing a Zero Trust network model.

 How to implement a Zero Trust network strategy

 Identify your data

-Knowing where and what your sensitive data is, is key to protecting your environment and establishing a zero trust strategy.
+Knowing where and what your sensitive data is—that's the key to protecting your environment and establishing a Zero Trust strategy.

 Identifying traffic flows between applications, spotting the attack surface is one of the most important, but also most daunting tasks in creating your Zero Trust security model.
 Not only is it hard to get the traffic, but also your network changes and those changes need to be reflected in the model in real time.
 Identifying applications and application dependencies is key before moving to the next stage.

 Once you see traffic, it will become easier to create a Zero Trust policy with a default deny standard rule.
 It gets much easier to define and spot micro-perimeters e.g. for specific applications, but also to see traffic for privileged access at the application boundaries.

 Illumio will help you automatically generate the optimal policy for the application and help you to identify flows that are not compliant.